 Download PDFBusiness leaders and managers who evaluate proposals are faced with the challenge of selecting the most valuable investments for their organizations.
 They must select problems that are important to solve and that will provide compelling benefits.
 However, it’s not enough to simply state those two components when pitching a proposal or creating a business case – they must be substantiated through effective business analysis.

-Thorough analysis and critical thinking can help determine whether the stated problem is a problem, whether the solution proposed is the right solution, and whether the benefits of that solution are sufficient given the investment that is required.
+Critical thinking must be applied to determine whether the stated problem is a problem and whether the benefits of that solution are sufficient given the investment that is required.
+Thorough analysis is then required to create the “right” solution – a solution uniquely designed to solve the problem and capture the expected business value.

 This course provides frameworks and techniques to help students analyze the business situation and select the best solution.
 It includes lessons on developing the right KPIs so students can architect and measure success for any solution they propose.